-- Where there are cost differences between goods sold to the domestic market and those sold for export, give reasons and supporting evidence for these differences. - Give details and an explanation of any significant differences between the costs shown, and the costs as normally determined in accordance with your general accounting system.
-Reference should be made to any differences arising from movements in inventory levels and variances arising under standard costing methods. - In calculating the unit cost to make and sell, provide an explanation if the allocation method used (eg number, or watts etc) to determine the unit cost differs from the prior practice of your company.
+Where there are cost differences between goods sold to the domestic market and those sold for export, give reasons and supporting evidence for these differences.

+As mentioned above, there is no cost differences between goods sold to the domestic market and those sold for export.

+Give details and an explanation of any significant differences between the costs shown, and the costs as normally determined in accordance with your general accounting system.
+Reference should be made to any differences arising from movements in inventory levels and variances arising under standard costing methods.